sjoh0704/tfc-operator/README.md

 # TFC-Operator
 TFC-Operator is the Kubenretes Native Operator with GitOPs of Terraform.
-Supports Github/Gitlab (Public/Private), and uses HCL (Hashicorp Configuration Language) to provision resources in Cloud Platform (e.g. AWS, Azure, GCP, vSPhere.. etc)
+Supports Github/Gitlab (Public/Private), and uses HCL (Hashicorp Configuration Language) to provision resources in Cloud Platform (e.g. AWS, Azure, GCP, vSphere.. etc)

 # Quick Start
 This guide contains information on creating an EC2 instance on AWS through Terraform Claims (CR).